Speed Power Gunbike: Reception

 Critical reception for Speed Power Gunbike has been consistently mediocre.
 The gaming press offered a mixed response its gameplay and challenge owing to either its controls, level design, camera, or a combination of these aspects.
 Dave Halverson of Gamers' Republic positively proclaimed, "The gameplay's a speedy mix of dodging, transforming, destroying, and racing through a bleak metallic landscape.
 The missions are generously timed, often include mild puzzle elements, and have stunning climaxes."
 However, he faulted game's "tricky" controls and "sporadically mediocre" level design.
-GameSpot writer Josh Smith similarly described its "sluggish and awkard" controls and maze-like stages as serious flaws and that mastering the game's training mode was required to surmount its extreme difficulty.
+GameSpot writer Josh Smith similarly described its "sluggish and awkward" controls and maze-like stages as serious flaws and that mastering the game's training mode was required to surmount its extreme difficulty.
 Anthony Chau of GameFan and Georg Döller of Mega Fun also criticized the controls and found that the fast-paced, action heavy gameplay became too monotonous or boring in the long run.
 Both Smith and Joe Salina of Hardcore Gaming 101 criticized the camera for taking too long to correctly position itself behind the player character's viewpoint when he or she is quickly turned around.
 Smith explained, "Like a lot of third-person 3D shooters, heavy emphasis on rotation often leaves you staring at yourself in the face, rather than the direction in which you're travelling.
 Speed Power Gunbike seems to pull itself out of such predicaments with alarming lethargy."
 However, Salina offered a much more supportive opinion of the overall gameplay, likening it to a Sonic the Hedgehog game.
 The reviewer had no issues with its controls and concluded there was little to dislike "unless you absolutely hate both racing and action games."
 In another positive blurb, Retro Gamer suggested that the gameplay mechanics were initially difficult to grasp, but that it offered a rewarding experience once players could overcome the learning curve.
 The magazine echoed Salina's comparison, calling it "some kind of strange, less forgiving alternate universe Sonic game that wanted the player to earn the feeling of freedom and speed."